HarouneKESSAL/task-magement/README.md

 Refer to the detailed API documentation sections in Insomnia on the available endpoints, including how to authenticate, create, manage, and delete tasks.

-## Contributing

-We welcome contributions from everyone.
-If you're interested in helping improve this project, check out the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-- Laravel Framework Team for providing an excellent framework.
-- All contributors and users of this project.